franzcrs/openpose-with-caffe-for-MacM1/README.md

 11. Make sure the folder paths point to the repository folder and the build folder.
 Image is example.
         <img src=".github/media/installation/cmake_im_1.png" width="800">

-12. Make sure BUILD_CAFFE is checked and GPU_MODE is set as CPU_ONLY.
+12. Make sure `BUILD_CAFFE` is checked and `GPU_MODE` is set as `CPU_ONLY`.
+Optionally you can check `BUILD_PYTHON` to build the Python API (tested).
 Click on Configure.
 Then with the default options click Finish.
 The monitor should show:
 ```
 Configuring done (x.xs)
 ```